 Southeast Asia’s property sector can be a lucrative place to do business, but there are many pitfalls; markets here are still developing and there can be huge swings in the price of everything from labour to land to material costs.
 In addition, fewer government regulatory agencies exist for consumer protection in Thailand; this, combined with the significant sums of money that are often attached to real estate and construction projects and transactions, requires buyers, sellers and investors—and especially foreign nationals—to take extra care when purchasing, selling and letting land, property and housing in Thailand.

-With in-depth knowledge of all aspects of commercial and residential real estate, BRS helps clients to navigate the region’s complex real estate markets—including local business codes of conduct and practice—in order to mitigate risk, avoid disputes, and maximize return on investment.
+With in-depth knowledge of all aspects of commercial and residential real estate, our real estate lawyers help clients to navigate the region’s complex real estate markets—including local business codes of conduct and practice—in order to mitigate risk, avoid disputes, and maximize return on investment.